 This summer, in collaboration with Side by Side, a local LGBTQIA+ youth services organization, we are offering programming that focuses on the healing potential of gardening and peer connection.
-Every other Monday from June 3 to August 12, youth and emerging adults (ages 14-25) from the organization will participate in gardening activities in VCU’s Monroe Park Learning Gardens (1218 Parkwood Ave, Richmond, VA 23220), share dinner together, and engage in activities that broaden their skills and sharpen the tools in their toolkits (metaphorically speaking), such as yoga/mindfulness and foraging/medicinal properties of plants.
+Every other Monday from June 3 to August 12, we invite youth and emerging adults (ages 14-30) to participate in gardening activities in VCU’s Monroe Park Learning Gardens (1218 Parkwood Ave, Richmond, VA 23220), share dinner together, and engage in activities that broaden your skills and sharpen the tools in your toolkits (metaphorically speaking), such as yoga/mindfulness and foraging/medicinal properties of plants.

 Why We’re Doing It